-- Leave to boil for an hour, check, and salt to taste.
+- Leave to just barely simmer for an hour, check, and salt to taste.
 I usually start with a single teaspoon and then add more after tasting.

-- Leave to boil for another ~2 hours, checking occasionally to make sure water is not boiling out (add more if needed).
-I tend to productively use those two hours to be lazy, take a bath, read or nap (with a timer set).
+- Leave to simmer for another ~2-4 hours, checking occasionally to make sure water is not boiling out (add more if needed).
+I tend to productively use those two+ hours to be lazy, take a bath, read or nap (with a timer set).

 - Use the slotted spoon to remove biggest pieces of carcass (it may start to fall apart at this point) onto a plate (caution, those will be very hot).

 - Place the second pot on the stove (or the metal bowl if using), with a sieve on top of it.
 Pour the soup through the sieve.
 If using one pot, wash the pot and rinse well, then return the soup to it, otherwise, just place the second pot with soup onto heat.

 - Bring to a very very gentle simmer.
 Taste and adjust seasoning.
 Simmer for 5 more minutes, then turn the heat off and take pot off heat.